This post may contain affiliate links. Please see my disclosure policy for more details.

 9. Nullarbor Roadhouse

 Nullarbor Roadhouse, two hours east of Border Village, is one of the nicer roadhouses.
 Although we didn’t plan it, we ended up spending ages here, as we stopped for a coffee and a shower.
-The accommodation at Nullarbor Roadhouse includes ensuite and family motel rooms and a caravan and camping park.
+The accommodation at Nullarbor Roadhouse has lots of options too.

 We also had a wander round and stretched our legs.